seif8545/content-ops-starters/content/pages/index.md

         text: >
           Now this section is purely for me to wish and pray.
 Begad ya yomna I want you to be mine forever, I can't imagine life without you, I want to stay with you for the rest of my life.
-Now it's time to check gift number 1!
         image:
           url: /images/question-mark-icon-free-vector.jpg
           altText: Featured icon three